Vedbar/DNA-seq_Germline_Variants/README.md

 ### Why Perform Both Steps?
 + The first step ensures only high-confidence variant sites are considered.
+  + QUAL represents the probability that the site contains a variant rather than being a sequencing error.
 + The second step ensures only high-confidence genotypes are retained for each individual sample.
+  + A higher GQ score means higher confidence that the called genotype (e.g., 0/0, 0/1, 1/1) is correct.
 + This two-step approach is critical in multi-sample studies, where some samples may have poor genotype confidence even if the site passes the variant-level filters.

 ---